cyrus-and/cyrus-and.github.io/advisories/_posts/2019-03-19-squirrelmail-1.4.22-stored-xss-in-received-emails.md

 ### No user action required

-This solution only works with Firefox and Edge[^firefox_edge] and requires no additional interaction from of the user:
+This solution only works with Firefox and Edge[^firefox-edge] and requires no additional interaction from of the user:

 ```xml
 <svg><script xlink:href="data:text/javascript,alert(1)"/></svg>